Artificial Intelligence is changing the world of background screening and helping create more equal employment opportunities.

 Title VII of the Civil Rights Act of 1964 outlines practices specific to employment, clarifying that it’s illegal to discriminate against someone on the basis of race, color, religion, national origin, or sex.
 The U.S. Equal Employment Opportunity Commission (EEOC) website even goes so far as to specify how discriminatory practices can come into play throughout a person’s employment, starting with pre-employment inquiries.
 It seems easy enough to avoid this type of discrimination on paper when, in reality, humans all have unconscious biases and we tend to ascribe them to traits like names, places of birth, previous employers, quirks of language, and so much more.
 These biases lead to unintentional discrimination and that leads to legal risks.

 The easiest way to remove conscious and unconscious human biases from a hiring process like background screening is to apply AI to as many parts of that process as possible.
-Not only does this increase efficiency by relieving humans of redundant and repetitive administrative tasks, but it also improves accuracy by removing variables of human error, reduces the legal risk for employers, and levels the playing field for applicants by managing information as fact-based categories—nothing more, nothing less.
+Not only does this increase efficiency by relieving humans of redundant and repetitive administrative tasks, but it also improves accuracy by removing variables of human error, reduces the legal risk for employers, and levels the playing field for candidates by managing information as fact-based categories—nothing more, nothing less.
 When the bottom line of data analysis is, well, data, there’s no better candidate for the job than AI.

 Keeping the Humanity in Hiring